bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ## Get a variant

+### Get a variant with the `variants` field

-In the following cases, you can query a variant by using the `variants` field and specifying a product identifier, for example, the variant `entityId` or `optionValueId`:
+You can query a variant by specifying a variant identifier, for example, the variant `entityId` or `optionValueId`, for the `variants` field:

 <!--
 type: tab